PeaceNaza/PeaceNaza/README.md

 # Hey there, i'm Peace Chinaza Nwosu

 Welcome to my GitHub profile!
-I'm a front-end developer with expertise in React, JavaScript, and TypeScript.
+I'm a front-end developer with expertise in React.Js.
 I enjoy building intuitive and visually appealing user interfaces that deliver exceptional user experiences.
 ## Skills

 - React: I have extensive experience working with React and building scalable and reusable components.
 I'm proficient in using React hooks and context API for state management and have a strong understanding of React's lifecycle methods.